 The Wayeb Conference Board invites the submission of abstracts concerning the conference theme Colour in Mesoamerica presented above under the headline Call for Papers.
 Submissions from a variety of perspectives and sub-disciplines of Mesoamerican Studies are encouraged.
 Presentations in English and Spanish will be accepted.
 Abstracts may not exceed 250 words.

 Contributions of authors who submit more than one abstract including co-authored papers will not be considered and co-authorship must be indicated upon submission.

 Please submit in electronic format (e.g. Word) in the following order:

 - Address, phone number, and email address

 Please submit your full application to email@example.com

-Deadline for the Call for papers is May 31st, 2023.
+The deadline for the Call for Papers is 1st May 2024.

 For more information, please contact the Wayeb Conference Board ConferenceBoard@wayeb.org